-Identification and communication of needs concerning the recruitment, reclassification, training or any other requirement related to human resources;
+• Identification and communication of needs concerning the recruitment, reclassification, training or any other requirement related to human resources

-- Analysis and development of strategies based on the needs concerning the recruitment, reclassification, training or any other requirement related to human resources; - Realignment of personnel to fill vacant positions in the centers providing services to consumers (centers offering VR counseling services, assessment and adjustment, support and employment modes).
-Although this strategy responds to the current public policy of economic austerity, it also propitiates the development of employees while taking care of the staff needs of the agency; - Offering of advice and support on issues concerning the best use of human resources, particularly those assigned to the provision of direct services to meet the needs of the consumers; - Provision of advice and support on issues concerning the management of human resources of the agency, maintaining a close coordination with the programmatic area of the agency; - Planning and provision of human resources (involves the analysis; design; establishment and elimination of positions; selection and recruitment; and the implementation of a system of personnel evaluation); - Maintenance of a human resources inventory that involves the classification of positions, existing vacancies, identification of candidates for retirement and succession planning.
-This information is analyzed on an annual basis to determine employment patterns, positions that are hard to hire and number of employees with 25 or more years of service; - Forecasting of human resources needs (within a period of 1 to 5 years), by number and type of employee, emphasizing on the personnel that offers direct services to people with disabilities; - Provision of training and promotion of staff development; - Establishment of objectives and training activities to be offered to staff in order to comply with programmatic/administrative commitments of the agency; - Coordination of staff training activities with universities and other institutions preparing professionals related to the rehabilitation field; and - Maintenance of efforts to continue recruiting qualified staff with disabilities.
+- Analysis and development of strategies based on the needs concerning the recruitment, reclassification, training or any other requirement related to human resources - Realignment of personnel to fill vacant positions in the centers providing services to consumers (centers offering VR counseling services, assessment and adjustment, support and employment modes).
+Although this strategy responds to the current public policy of economic austerity, it also propitiates the development of employees while taking care of the staff needs of the agency - Offering of advice and support on issues concerning the best use of human resources, particularly those assigned to the provision of direct services to meet the needs of the consumers - Provision of advice and support on issues concerning the management of human resources of the agency, maintaining a close coordination with the programmatic area of the agency - Planning and provision of human resources (involves the analysis; design; establishment and elimination of positions; selection and recruitment; and the implementation of a system of personnel evaluation) - Maintenance of a human resources inventory that involves the classification of positions, existing vacancies, identification of candidates for retirement and succession planning.
+This information is analyzed on an annual basis to determine employment patterns, positions that are hard to hire and number of employees with 25 or more years of service - Forecasting of human resources needs (within a period of 1 to 5 years), by number and type of employee, emphasizing on the personnel that offers direct services to people with disabilities - Provision of training and promotion of staff development - Establishment of objectives and training activities to be offered to staff in order to comply with programmatic/administrative commitments of the agency - Coordination of staff training activities with universities and other institutions preparing professionals related to the rehabilitation field - Maintenance of efforts to continue recruiting qualified staff with disabilities.
 The PRVRA has VR counselors who have various disabilities.
 It also continues emphasizing on compliance with Law 81, as amended, known as the Law of Equal Employment Opportunity for Persons with Disabilities.
-As part of the evaluation of examination requests, five (5) additional points are granted to anyone who shows evidence of having some type of disabling condition.
+As part of the evaluation of examination requests, five (5) additional points are granted to anyone who shows evidence of having some type of disabling condition recruits graduates from these institutions, particularly from the following: University of Puerto Rico (UPR), Pontifical Catholic University of PR (Ponce), and Bayamón Central University, among others.
+Training is provided to VR staff through: College of RC Professional of PR, National Council of Rehabilitation Education (NCRE), American Deafness and Rehabilitation Association, to name a few.